What we got wrong

 We do it the other way around.
 Failures get a page.
 Retirements get a date.
 Walk-forward disasters get a post-mortem.
 Because the signal value of a site you can trust comes from seeing the losses, not just the wins.

-Our 5 live bots — 1 on real capital, 3 paper, 1 backtest-only — are what's left after running this filter.
+Our 12 live bots (1 on real capital, 11 paper-tracked) are what's left after running this filter.
 They're not guaranteed winners.
 They're the strategies that survived honest testing.
 And the day any of them starts to fail, they'll show up on this page too.